L-Blondy/tw-colors/README.md

 To implement a dark theme using Tailwind's dark mode feature, it is necessary to manually add dark variants throughout the application, which can be a time-consuming and complex process. \
 What if I need more than 2 themes?

-This package allows you to easily add **multiple color themes** to your Tailwind app with just **one className**.
-This means you don't have to add variants everywhere, and your app will be more maintainable.
+The goal of this package is to easily add **multiple color themes** to new or existing Tailwind apps just by switching **one className**.

 ## Highlights